MichelML/Resume_Project2_Udacity_Nanodegree/README.md

 I also have made careful adjustments to the default design of the template that was given.

-I finally have created a gulp file to automate build tasks and to optimize my website before making it available online.
+I finally have created a gulp file to automate build tasks and optimize the website before making it available online.

 ### What was learned from this project?